Search Free Denver Public Records & Vital Information

 If you will use this database for your free search, be sure to search as a guest so you don’t need to make an account.
 You’ll want to filter the document types so you’re only looking at property records instead of filtering through several different types of records.

-A Summary of Citizens’ Rights & Utilizing Denver Public Records Responsibly
+An Overview of Citizens’ Rights & Using Denver Public Records Responsibly

-For personal background checks and searches, you consider the person’s privacy and never use the information in an illegal manner such as identity fraud, stalking or harassing.
+For personal background checks and searches, you consider the person’s privacy and never use the information in an illegal manner, such as identity fraud, stalking or harassment.

 Depending on who you share information you find with and the severity of the information, it can be considered harassment.
 Use your judgment when sharing information that you acquire from public record searches.